stephenlepisto/wixtoolsetexamples/README.md

 hinted-at changes have never materialized.__

 Provides a one-click installer with the following pages:
-1. EULA Page with Advanced button and Install button
+1. End User License Agreement (EULA) Page with Advanced button and Install button
 2. Clicking the Advanced button provides the following pages:
    1. Installation Scope page (per-user or per-machine)
-   2. Selecting per-user then Next jumps to the Product Features list
+   2. Selecting per-user then the Next button jumps to the Product Features list
-   3. Selecting per-machine then Next shows
+   3. Selecting per-machine then the Next button shows
       1. Destination Folder (Install Directory) page
+      2. Clicking the Next button jumps to the Project Features list
    4. Product Features list with Install button
 3. Clicking the Install button shows the Installation Process page and then
 4. The Exit page